 Since then, we’ve been on a roll, realizing projects in the Netherlands, Belgium, Austria, Romania, and the United Kingdom.
 More buildings in Luxembourg, the United States, France, and Norway, among others, are planned for the coming year.
 We’re working with professional and committed partners in every part of the value chain.
 And our work has been featured in renowned outlets such as the Guardian, Smithsonian Magazine, Co.Design, and the Neue Zürcher Zeitung.

 However, we realise there’s a great deal more work to be done—which is why we’re more active than ever on the R&D side.
 We’re not only expanding our range of WasteBasedBricks®, but also experimenting with cutting-edge new technologies, creating tiles and other kinds of building materials for different applications, and developing dry-stack systems that can be disassembled at the end of their lifespan.

 In everything we do, we maintain our strong focus on upcycling waste and innovating design, working toward our dream of beautiful, unique buildings, all across the world, made entirely from circular materials.

 We’re just getting started.

-Join our coalition for a more circular world by signing up for our newsletter and spreading the word.
+Join our coalition for a more circular world by signing up for our newsletter, getting in touch, and spreading the word.